Oxford Research

 Shellfish Health Project

-The Shellfish Health Project mission is to develop and perform laboratory assays for detection of aquatic animal pathogens, diseases, and toxic agents in finfish and shellfish tissues and environmental samples, in order to promote and monitor the health of aquatic animal populations.
+The Shellfish Health Project mission is to develop and perform laboratory assays for detection of aquatic animal pathogens, diseases, and toxic agents in shellfish tissues, in order to promote and monitor the health of aquatic animal populations.
 Two subprojects with complementary objectives and distinct specialized tools currently comprise the Shellfish Health Project.

-RFTM analysisThe Biomolecular Reasearch subproject adapts existing biomedical tools to basic research on the taxonomy, genetics, biology and physiology of protozoa, bacteria and virus pathogens of oysters and clams, and their infections in bivalve hosts.
-Novel immunoassays and DNA-based assays are developed to expand and enhance available tools for sensitive and specific detection, identification and enumeration of oyster and clam pathogens in both host tissues and environmental waters.
-In vitro methods for protozoan pathogen propagation and experimental manipulation are developed to facilitate development of diagnostic antibody reagents and DNA probes and to facilitate research on pathogen taxonomy, genetics, gene expression, physiology and biochemistry.
+RFTM analysisThe Biomolecular Research subproject adapts existing biomedical tools to basic research on the detection of diseases in bivalve hosts.
+DNA-based assays are developed to expand and enhance available tools for sensitive and specific detection, identification and enumeration of bivalve pathogens in host tissues.
+Diagnostic DNA probes are developed to facilitate research on pathogen genetics and physiology.

 Fish and Wildlife Health Program